devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 Unfortunately, this means a bit of processing in order to figure out the full list of transit alerts that can impact a particular route, and even more processing to get that information for **all** routes.

-Again, using the example from the IxNTouch kiosk GIF, let’s look at one of the alerts that shows up for the #6 bus line:
+Again, using the example from the IxNTouch kiosk GIF, let's look at one of the alerts that shows up for the #6 bus line:

 <div class="center width70">
   <amp-img src="/images/posts/2019-07-23/2019-07-23-targeting.png" width="1600" height="1029" alt="IxNConnect alert page: targeting details" layout="responsive"></amp-img>